albelop/polymer2-migrator/README.md

 [Source](https://www.polymer-project.org/2.0/docs/upgrade#common-utility-apis)

 ### Additional Features
-- :white_check_mark: Git support: Giving a remote repository url, clones the repo in a local machine, creates a new branch, and migrates each html file to polymer2.
+- Analysis file: Generates a verbose log file showing all the applied changes to each file.

-Work in progress
+- ...